rachitajmera19/logicsim-gate-simulator/README.md

 | XNOR | Y = A ⊙ B | High when inputs are equal |

 ## Relevance
 Built as a supplementary tool for the Digital Electronics & Logic Design course at Mahindra University.
-Directly applies concepts from ECE coursework in an interactive web format.
+Directly applies concepts from ECM coursework in an interactive web format.

 ## Author
 **Rachit Ajmera** — Electronics & Computer Engineering, Mahindra University